kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/4943-vpa-scope/README.md

   "Status", and date-related fields.
 - [X] **Fill out this file as best you can.**
   At minimum, you should fill in the "Summary" and "Motivation" sections.
-  These should be easy if you've preflighted the idea of the KEP with the appropriate SIG(s).
+  These should be easy if you've preflighted the idea of the AEP with the appropriate SIG(s).
-- [X] **Create a PR for this KEP.**
+- [X] **Create a PR for this AEP.**
   Assign it to people in the SIG who are sponsoring this process.
 - [ ] **Merge early and iterate.**
-  Avoid getting hung up on specific details and instead aim to get the goals of the KEP clarified and merged quickly.
+  Avoid getting hung up on specific details and instead aim to get the goals of the AEP clarified and merged quickly.
 The best way to do this is to just start with the high-level sections and fill out details incrementally in subsequent PRs.

-Just because a KEP is merged does not mean it is complete or approved.
+Just because a AEP is merged does not mean it is complete or approved.
 Any KEP marked as `provisional` is a working document and subject to change.
 You can denote sections that are under active debate as follows: